swagger-api/apidom/packages/apidom-core/README.md

 ## Shallow merging

-`mergeRight` functions merged members of two or more ObjectElements shallowly and handles shallow merging of ArrayElements as well.
+`mergeRight` and `mergeLeft` functions merge members of two or more ObjectElements shallowly and handles shallow merging of ArrayElements as well.

 ### API